wqshao126/wqshao126.github.io/_pages/about.md

 </p>

 <p align = "justify">
-My research interests lie in the pre-training, evaluation, applications of multimodal foundation models, as well as compression techniques and hardware codesign for large models.
+My research interests lie in the evaluation and reasoning of multimodal foundation models, as well as compression techniques and hardware codesign for large models.
 </p>

 <p align = "justify">